 In January 2020 a German court issued an order directing Cloudflare to block access to a website it had concluded was violating copyright law.
-Pending further litigation, Cloudflare took steps in February 2020 to disable access to the website to the extent that it used Cloudflare's services to respond to requests from Germany or used Cloudflare equipment in Germany.
+Pending further litigation, and to the extent the website uses Cloudflare's services, Cloudflare took steps in February 2020 to disable access to the website for users in Germany or from Cloudflare equipment in Germany.